vinkla/extended-acf/README.md

 ## Usage

-Use the `register_extended_field_group()` helper function to register a new field group in ACF.
+Use the `register_extended_field_group()` function to register a new field group in ACF.
 It uses the [`register_field_group()`](https://www.advancedcustomfields.com/resources/register-fields-via-php#example) function behind the scenes.
 The difference is that it appends the `key` value to field groups and fields.
 Below you'll find an example of a field group.

 ```php
 use WordPlate\Acf\Fields\Image;